Canasta, a game of the Rummy family was the most popular American game in the early 1950s.

 The first hand is dealt by the player to the right of the person who drew the highest card.
 Thereafter the turn to deal rotates clockwise.
 Any player who wishes may shuffle the deck, and the dealer has the right to shuffle last.
 After the shuffle, the deck is cut by the player to the dealer's left.

-The dealer gives 11 cards face down to each player, one at a time, clockwise, beginning with the opponent on his left and ending with himself.
+The dealer gives 11 cards face down to each player, one at a time, clockwise, beginning with the opponent on their left and ending with themselves.

 The undealt remainder of the pack is placed face down in the center of the table, becoming the stock, and the top card is turned face up beside it.
 If the upcard is a joker, deuce or three, one or more additional cards must be turned upon it until a "natural" card (a four or higher) appears.